tyrinlewis123/circularity/README.md

 ### TODOs

 #### TODO 1 : Declare Our Variables

+Start by opening the `js/init.js` file.
+We will do all our coding in this file.
+Then, find TODO 1.

 The goal of this project is to create 100 animated circles.
 Before we get ahead of ourselves, let's create one circle.
 Declare a variable to hold that circle (we will deal with initializing it later).
 Also we want to create an empty array to hold our circles, more on that later: